Academic Pathology Trainees (APT) Information

 - Academic Clinical Fellow (ACF; ST1-ST3/4):

 These are normally for two to three years.
-You should apply to enter the training program through the routine application process and in addition you need to apply for an Academic Clinical Fellowship.
+You should apply to enter the training programme through the routine application process and in addition you need to apply for an Academic Clinical Fellowship.
 There will be a separate interview and selection process for these posts but you can only take this up if you get a regular training post.
 The ACF normally starts at ST1 level but other entry levels may also be possible.
 These posts are intended to provide a base from which a trainee at an early stage of their career can develop a passion for research and generate pilot data that will allow them to apply for funding to come out of programme and complete a PhD or MD.
 The posts are usually funded by the NIHR although similar posts with alternative funding may be available.
 They usually last for up to three years, during which the trainee should spend 25% of their time on a research project.
-The trainees will undergo an annual academic ARCP where both academic and clinical progression will be assessed.
+The trainees will undergo an annual academic Annual Review of Competence Progression (ARCP) where both academic and clinical progression will be assessed.
 If individuals fail to progress in the academic stream or do not want to continue in research after they have completed the three year period then they would revert to ordinary specialist training; however the expected progression is to a funded higher degree.
 Details of this process can be obtained from the NIHR Integrated Academic Training Programme.

 - Clinical Lectureship (ST3 and above): After you complete your higher degree the next step would be a Clinical Lecturer post.
 These posts are funded by the NIHR and are intended for individuals with a PhD or an MD who wish to undertake further research.
 The higher degree may have been obtained during pathology training or at an earlier date if the trainee has previous experience of research.
 The posts are for up to four years and enable the trainee to spend 50% of their time in the NHS to complete their clinical training and 50% in research under the supervision of a suitable academic who will mentor them to become an independent researcher.
-Your CCT time should be extended to accommodate this.
-Details of the clinical lectureship scheme can be obtained from the NIHR Integrated Academic Training Programme.
+Your training time should be extended to accommodate this.
+Details of the Clinical Lectureship scheme can be obtained from the NIHR Integrated Academic Training Programme.

 - Clinician Scientist Fellowship: These are four or five year posts available to clinical academic trainees with a higher degree and a track record of successful research.
 The grants are highly competitive and usually in the order of £1m in order to fund the applicant along with any associated technical and consumable support, to facilitate an independent research programme.
 Applicants are usually senior trainees coming towards the end of their clinical training and the support will bridge the gap into a consultant level post.
 Usually, the host institution will then commit to a tenured Senior Lecturer position on completion.
 Again, a range of major UK funding bodies will help to fund these posts.